This is an excellent electric toothbrush, providing you can find it for an agreeable price.

-Providing you can find it for an agreeable price, it offers something a little more than the most basic toothbrushes but isn’t loaded with unnecessary extras.
+It offers something a little more than the most basic toothbrushes.
+It isn’t loaded with unnecessary extras.

 - BrushSync technology – reminder when brush heads need replacing

 - Pressure sensor to alert you when you are brushing too hard

 - American Dental Association approved

 - BrushSync compatible brush heads command a premium price